 Overviews of Genocides

-In 1948, during the immediate aftermath of the Holocaust, the newly created United Nations resolved to punish and prevent genocides.
+In 1948, during the immediate aftermath of the Holocaust, the newly created United Nations resolved to punish and prevent genocide.
 To do so, it needed to develop a legal definition.

 The Texas Holocaust and Genocide Commission is charged to foster awareness of the six genocides that are recognized by the United States.
-Click on the following links for brief overviews of each of the six genocides.
+Click on the following links for brief overviews of the genocides.